How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 People with expressive personalities are interested in people and how ideas affect others.
 They are typically outgoing, enthusiastic, and sociable in their communication.

-Expressive people tend to openly share their emotions and personal experiences.
+Expressive people tend to share their emotions and personal experiences openly.
 They may relate to others by revealing their own feelings and sharing anecdotes from their own lives.

 Analytical

-People with analytical personalities are interested in facts, figures, and data.
+People with analytical personalities are interested in facts, so bring them figures and data.
 They tend to be logical, detail-oriented, and systematic in their communication.

 Analytical people value concrete information and prefer evidence-based discussions.
 They tend to be a little skeptical, often anticipating potential challenges and trying to address them proactively.
 They are also inclined to ask many questions or for clarification to ensure they have a complete picture and can make informed decisions.